cmdenis/phys512/Assignment 2/Assignment_2.md

 Numerically, this hypothesis was tested with a gaussian, an exponential and a sine function, and the counts for the number of calls for the new integrator was indeed around 40% of the calls for the normal one (hence 60% less). `a2_q2.py` can be ran for evidence.

 So far this has been only for 5 subdivision of our interval.
 In principle, this principle could be generalized to higher numbbers of division.
 The procedure to do this is not too complicate but requires a bit of planning regarding the way we replace values in our arrays.
-Here is one way of doing it in the else statement of the above function (`integrate_adaptive`):s
+Here is one way of doing it in the else statement of the above function (`integrate_adaptive`):

 ```python
     new_int = b - a # Size of interval